spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 For cases where there is no platform that can directly identify a node, SPIRE includes node attestors for attesting:

-with server-generated join tokens

-A join token is a pre-shared key between a SPIRE Server and Agent.
+**with server-generated join tokens** -- A join token is a pre-shared key between a SPIRE Server and Agent.
 The server can generate join tokens once installed that can be used to verify an agent when it starts.
 To help protect against misuse, join tokens expire immediately after use.

-using an existing X.509 certificate

-For information on configuring node attestors, see the [SPIRE Server Configuration Reference](https://github.com/spiffe/spire/blob/master/doc/spire_server.md) and [SPIRE Agent Configuration Reference](https://github.com/spiffe/spire/blob/master/doc/spire_agent.md).
+**using an existing X.509 certificate** -- For information on configuring node attestors, see the [SPIRE Server Configuration Reference](https://github.com/spiffe/spire/blob/master/doc/spire_server.md) and [SPIRE Agent Configuration Reference](https://github.com/spiffe/spire/blob/master/doc/spire_agent.md).

 #### Node Resolution